jlebrijo/open-dock/README.md

 * "root" is the user by default in all containers
 * Each container configuration is defined in a Chef node: `nodes/[host_name]/[container_name].json`
+* If there is only a json file, is assumed a non-docker host:
+`nodes/[host_name].json`

 ```
+# Just configure host from example.com.json
+ops configure example.com
 # Configure all containers in 'example.com' host
 ops configure example.com
 # Configure 'www' container in 'example.com' host